Carrollton bus collision: Memorials

 Ford Motor Company paid for a black marble memorial in North Hardin Memorial Gardens Cemetery in Radcliff, Kentucky.
 The stone lists the names of all of the persons who were aboard the bus during the crash.
 The Kentucky Transportation Cabinet has two small signs, one in each direction of I-71, reading "SITE OF FATAL BUS CRASH MAY 14, 1988" at the site of the crash.

-Quinton Higgins, one of the survivors of the crash, created a memorial and anti-drunk driving message using a similar bus to the one in the collision, with the photos of the twenty-seven deceased victims and the message "Twenty-seven reasons not to drink and drive" affixed to it.
+Quinton Higgins, one of the survivors of the crash, created a mobile memorial and anti-drunk driving message using a similar model bus to the one in the collision, with the photos of the twenty-seven deceased victims taped to the seats they were sitting in at the time of the crash, and with the message "27 reasons not to drink and drive" written on the exterior black strip.
 He speaks at schools about bus safety and brings his memorial bus to public safety events.

 Depiction in media

 Among the many media agencies that provided thorough coverage, The Courier-Journal of Louisville, Kentucky, received the 1989 Pulitzer Prize for General News Reporting for its coverage.

 The collision and its aftermath, including efforts of some of the families to obtain more than financial settlements, were chronicled by author James S. Kunen in his 1994 book Reckless Disregard: Corporate Greed, Government Indifference, and the Kentucky School Bus Crash.

 In 2013, MADD produced a documentary about the crash titled Impact: After the Crash.
+Survivors gave their testimony of how their lives were changed after the crash, including how rough it was to recover from their injuries.
+Mahoney received requests to be interviewed for the movie, but he declined politely.